Edison's Last Breath

 Ford grew up on a rural un-electrified farm, and as a young man he followed Edison’s meteoric career as the inventor rose to become a national icon.
-Edison was Ford’s role model and as a young man Ford took a job at the Edison Illuminating Company working his way up to chief engineer.
+Edison was Ford’s role model, and as a young man Ford took a job at the Edison Illuminating Company working his way up to chief engineer.

-When Edison became confined to a wheelchair Ford brought an extra one to his estate so they could race.
-At a commemoration of the 50th anniversary of the lightbulb, Ford honored Edison.
-When Edison spoke he, ended his speech directed at Ford; "As to Henry Ford, words are inadequate to express my feelings.
-I can only say that in the fullest meaning of the term, he is my friend."
-Therefore it is no surprise that Ford wanted something to remember Edison by after he passed away in 1931.
+When Edison became confined to a wheelchair, Ford brought an extra one to his estate so they could race.
+At a commemoration of the 50th anniversary of the lightbulb, Edison ended his speech with a nod to Ford: “As to Henry Ford, words are inadequate to express my feelings.
+I can only say that in the fullest meaning of the term, he is my friend.”

+It’s no surprise that Ford wanted something to remember Edison by after he passed away in 1931.
 As the legend goes, Ford asked Thomas Edison’s son Charles to sit by the dying inventor’s bedside and hold a test tube next to his father’s mouth to catch his final breath.
 Ford was a man with many eccentricities (as was Edison) including some interest in reanimation and spiritualism, and some say that he was attempting to capture Edison’s soul as it escaped his body in hopes of later reanimating the inventor.

-The truth of the story is somewhat less intense but bears a fairly close resemblance to the legend.
-While by no means did Charles hold up a test tube to Edison’s lips as he lay ding, there were indeed a series of eight test tubes very nearby his bed.
+The truth of the story is somewhat less intense, but has a fairly close resemblance to the legend.
+While Charles did not hold up a test tube to Edison’s lips as he lay dying, there were a series of eight test tubes very near his bed.

-In the words of his son Charles: “Though he is mainly remembered for his work in electrical fields, his real love was chemistry.
+In the words of Charles: “Though he is mainly remembered for his work in electrical fields, his real love was chemistry.
 It is not strange, but symbolic, that those test tubes were close to him at the end.
 Immediately after his passing I asked Dr. Hubert S. Howe, his attending physician, to seal them with paraffin.
 He did.
 Later I gave one of them to Mr. Ford.”

-The test tube itself didn’t turn up until 1950 when it was cataloged in the Ford estate after Clara Ford’s passing, and then promptly lost again until 1978 when it was discovered, "in its cardboard mailing tube along with the hat and shoes under one of the display cases in an exhibit entitled, ‘Henry Ford—A Personal History’ in the Henry Ford Museum.
+The test tube itself didn’t turn up until 1950 when it was catalogued in the Ford estate after Clara Ford’s passing, and then promptly lost again until 1978 when it was discovered “in its cardboard mailing tube along with the hat and shoes under one of the display cases in an exhibit entitled, ‘Henry Ford—A Personal History’ in the Henry Ford Museum.
 It would then be discovered that the tube was labeled “Edison’s Last Breath?”

-There is a further mystery and irony of this 'last breath' test tube.
-It would seem as if Edison had quite a last breath indeed, as the Edison Estate holds a collection of 42 test tubes all supposedly containing Edison’s last breath.
+There is a further mystery and irony of this “last breath” test tube.
+It would seem as if Edison had quite a last breath indeed, as the Edison estate holds a collection of 42 test tubes all supposedly containing Edison’s last breath.

 Regardless of the hoopla over the last breath, the test tube is quite touching in its meaning.
 Although both men were known for all sorts of poor behavior towards their loved ones and mistreatment of employees, between them at least, there was clearly a profound mutual respect and admiration.
-The test tube stands as a last gift of friendship, memory and inspiration from one inventor to another.
+The test tube stands as a last gift of friendship, memory, and inspiration from one inventor to another.

 *There is a story that on one of these camping trips the men got into an accident on the way back.
-A farmer pulled the car from the mud with his old Model-T. Starting with Ford the men introduced themselves to the farmer as “the man who invented that tractor,”“the man who made those tires,” “the man who invented the lightbulb,” and as the president of the United States" to which the farmer replied by pointing to Burbank and saying “and who is he, Santa Claus?”
+A farmer pulled the car from the mud with his old Model-T. Starting with Ford the men introduced themselves to the farmer as “the man who invented that tractor,”“the man who made those tires,” “the man who invented the lightbulb,” and as the president of the United States, to which the farmer replied by pointing to Burbank and saying “and who is he, Santa Claus?”